 Once you've searched the Library's databases, check Google Scholar for more articles and reports.
 Use the "Where Can I Get This?" link to take you to articles available through KPU's subscriptions.

 You've been asked to only use scholarly sources in your assignment, but how do you really know what you're looking at?

-Check out this quick comparison chart from North Carolina State University Library.
+Check out this quick comparison chart to help you decide.

 Not sure if your article would be considered scholarly, or academic?

 Use this interactive graphic, Anatomy of a Scholarly Article, from North Carolina State University Library.